ricco-venterea/ricco-venterea.github.io/_pages/quotes.md

 - Why are we all burdened with the duty to destroy everything, change everything, entrust everything to impermanency? - Mishima

-- Yesterday is but today's memory and tomorrow is today's dream - Gibran
+- Yesterday is but today's memory and tomorrow is today's dream. - Gibran

-- Let today embrace the past with remembrance and the future with longing - Gibran
+- Let today embrace the past with remembrance and the future with longing. - Gibran

-- Although beauty may give itself to everyone, it does not actually belong to anybody - Mishima
+- Although beauty may give itself to everyone, it does not actually belong to anybody. - Mishima

-- Stupidity has a knack of getting its way; as we should see if we were not always so much wrapped up in ourselves - Camus
+- Stupidity has a knack of getting its way; as we should see if we were not always so much wrapped up in ourselves. - Camus

+- I have no special talent.
+I am only passionately curious. - Albert Einstein

+- Los jóvenes tienen el deber de defender su Patria con las armas del conocimiento. - Pedro Albizu Campos

+- I learned very early the difference between knowing the name of something and knowing something. - Richard Feynman

+- Presumption should never make us neglect that which appears easy to us, nor despair make us lose courage at the sight of difficulties. - Benjamin Banneker